-These Cheesy mushroom pinwheels are an easy, last minute hors d’oevure using a refrigerated pizza crust shortcut with a filling of mushrooms, green onions, and cream cheese.
+These Cheesy Mushroom Pinwheels are an easy, last-minute hors d’oeuvre using a refrigerated pizza crust as a shortcut with a filling of mushrooms, green onions, and cream cheese.

 The big moment – Christmas – is just a few days away!
 Ask me if I have everything done.
 Go ahead.
 But be ready for the glare that comes back your way :-)